-In order to receive an assistantship, please complete the following steps:
+In order to be eligible to be considered for an assistantship, complete the following steps:

-- 1. Fill out application (https://tech.purdue.edu/degrees/ms-computer-graphics-technology/funding in upper right hand corner) - 2.
-Submit on or by: June 1st for Fall semesters and November 1st for Spring semester.
+- 1. Fill out the application (https://tech.purdue.edu/degrees/ms-computer-graphics-technology/funding in upper right hand corner) - 2.
+Submit on or by: April 1st for Fall semesters and October 1st for Spring semester.
 Continuing GTA's are not required to submit another application. - 3.
-Please submit to Graduate Program Secretary on or before dates above. - 4.
-All International students applying for a teaching assistantship are required by the University to take the Oral English Proficiency Test (OEPT) before an assistantship can be granted.
+Please submit to the Graduate Program Secretary on or before dates above. - 4.
+All International students applying for a teaching assistantship are required by the

+University to take the Oral English Proficiency Test (OEPT) before an assistantship can be granted.
 Please contact the Graduate Program Assistant with any questions.